jala886/weather_JL/README.md

 <img src="./DemoSnapshot/appIcon.jpeg" width="100">
-This is  an app to fech and show data from OpenWeather
+This is  an app to fetch and show data from OpenWeather

 [Demo](./DemoSnapshot/SimulatorScreenRecording.gif)